Freedom of Information (FOIA)

 • The Agency is subsequently paid in full for all applicable prior written requests; or

-• Three hundred sixty-five (365) days have passed since the person made the request for which full payment was not remitted to the Agency.
+• 365 days have passed since the person made the request for which full payment was not remitted to the Agency.

 How does NeMCMHA calculate FOIA processing fees?